How to Prevent and Treat Foot Blisters

 How to Prevent Foot Blisters

 Make sure your shoes fit properly.
-Your running shoe should be at least 1/2 a size bigger than your street shoe size, since your feet swell when you run.
+Your running shoes should be at least 1/2 a size bigger than your street shoe size, since your feet swell when you run.
 You should have a little room in your toebox.

 Choose the right socks.
-Wearing socks made from synthetic blends can also help reduce friction and wick away sweat.
+Wearing running socks made from synthetic blends can also help reduce friction and wick away sweat.
 Buy socks specifically made for running that are made of fabrics (not cotton!) such as Teflon or CoolMax, which wick moisture away from your feet, preventing the sock from bunching up and causing blisters.
-Stay away from 100% cotton socks, since cotton takes a long time to dry and wet socks can lead to blisters and chafing.
-Also, buy socks with no seams and a smooth surface to prevent rubbing and irritation.

 Lubricate your feet.
 You can spread BodyGlide or Vaseline on problem areas to reduce friction.
 But go easy: Too much and you’ll be sliding around in your shoes.